godotengine/godot-docs/tutorials/io/data_paths.rst

 ``debug/file_logging/enable_file_logging`` project setting.

 When the project crashes, crash logs are written to the same file as the log file.
-The crash log will only contain an usable backtrace if the binary that was run contains debugging symbols, or if it can find a debug symbols file that matches the binary.
+The crash log will only contain a usable backtrace if the binary that was run contains debugging symbols, or if it can find a debug symbols file that matches the binary.
 Official binaries don't provide debugging symbols, so this requires a custom build to work.
 See